 Did you know that Apple only services Macs, iPhones, iPad and iPod for 5 years?
 Apple uses the term vintage to describe products that have been discontinued for more than 5 years.
 An Apple support article states that “Vintage products are those that have not been manufactured for more than five years and less than seven years ago.”
 Once they hit the 7-year mark Apple refers to the product as obsolete.

 It is useful to know that Apple only provides parts for Macs for 5 years following their discontinuation since it’ll become tougher to get support and parts for devices older than this.
 If you visit an Apple Store with a vintage device, you will be politely informed that Apple will not service it.
-In the greater Seattle area there are a few stores that will work on vintage products as long as they are able to get parts for it.
-This includes the following:
+In the greater Seattle area there are two Apple Authorized service centers that will work on vintage products as long as they are able to get parts for it.
+They are:

 SimplyMac, formerly called The Mac Store.
 They have stores in Redmond Town Center and the University District.